 - 1. A magnetic resonance imaging system comprising: - a stationary electromagnet; - a patient support located adjacent to the electromagnet, the support configured for maintaining a patient in a standing position; and - an actuator for raising and lowering the patient support and patient relative to a magnetic field of the electromagnet such that the patient is located within the magnetic field. - 2.
-A magnetic resonance imaging system as defined in motion to allow optimum imaging of the knee joint.
-This is patient in the standing position. - 3.
-A magnetic resonance imaging system as defined in claim 2 further including at least one secondary coil positioned within the magnetic field of the stationary electromagnet. - 4.
+A magnetic resonance imaging system as defined in claim 1 further including at least one positioning fixture connected with the patient support for maintaining the patient in the standing position. - 3.
+A magnetic resonance imaging system as defined in claim 2 further including at least one secondary coil positioned within the magnetic field of the stationary electro- - 4.
 A magnetic resonance imaging system comprising: - a stationary electromagnet having a longitudinal axis extending generally vertical; - a patient support located adjacent to the electromagnet for maintaining a patient in a seated position; and - an actuator for raising and lowering the patient support and patient relative to a magnetic field of the electromagnet such that the patient is located within the magnetic field. - 5.
 A magnetic resonance imaging system as defined in claim 4 further including at least one positioning fixture connected with the patient support for maintaining the patient in the seated position. - 6.
-A magnetic resonance imaging system as defined in claim 5 further including at least one secondary coil positioned within the magnetic field of the stationary electromagnet. - 7.
-An apparatus for magnetic resonance imaging of a joint - a stationary electromagnet; - a patient support located adjacent the electromagnet, the support configured for maintaining a patient in a standing position, whereby a first force is applied to the joint; - at least one positioning fixture connected with the patient support for holding the joint of the patient; and - an actuator for raising and lowering the patient support and patient relative to a magnetic field of the electromagnet such that the joint of the patient is located within the magnetic field. - 8.
-An apparatus as defined in claim 7 further including means for applying a second force to the joint, - 9.
+A magnetic resonance imaging system as defined in claim 5 further including at least one secondary coil positioned within the magnetic field of the stationary electro- - 7.
+An apparatus for magnetic resonance imaging of a joint of a patient, the apparatus comprising: - a stationary electromagnet; - a patient support located adjacent the electromagnet, the support configured for maintaining a patient in a standing position, whereby a first force is applied to the joint; - at least one positioning fixture connected with the patient support for holding the joint of the patient; and - an actuator for raising and lowering the patient support and patient relative to a magnetic field of the electromagnet such that the joint of the patient is located within the magnetic field. - 8.
+An apparatus as defined in claim 7 further including means for applying a second force to the joint. - 9.
 An apparatus for magnetic resonance imaging of a joint - a stationary electromagnet having a longitudinal axis extending generally vertical;